 Nothing brings people together like good food.
 Everywhere we go, one of the things we never forget to put on our bucket list is the food.
 In this blog, you will learn about the different Cantonese food that you must try.

 Think about your favorite Chinese restaurant.
-I'm sure by just thinking of it it will make you crave your favorite Chinese food.
+I'm sure that just by just thinking about it, it will make you crave your favorite Chinese food.
 China is a really huge country.
 No wonder that there are different cuisines that originated from the country and became famous all over the world.
 Chinese food contains 8 different cuisines, Cantonese is just one of them.

 When you look at the menu of your favorite Chinese restaurant, you can probably see something like Wonton, Congee, and Chow fun.
 Surprisingly, all of these are Cantonese dishes.
 Did you know that most of the famous Chinese restaurants all over the world offer Cantonese cuisines?
 You heard it right.
 We all know that the Cantonese part of China includes Guangdong province, Hong Kong, and Macau.
 The Cantonese-speaking immigrants were the first to move out to the West.
 This is why Cantonese cuisine is the most known Chinese cuisine.

-Now that you already know a little bit about Cantonese cuisine, let's go deeper.
+Now that you already know a little about Cantonese cuisine, let's go deeper.